 In reality, you'll either be initially much better at one or the other: a good manager or a good leader.
 We rarely have someone good at both roles simultaneously; they are diametrically opposed.
 But that's absolutely okay.
 The articles above seem to pit the 'leader' as a visionary who has fans, acts as a change agent, and thinks long-term; however, if every manager acted as a leader, nothing would ever get done.
 Managers are important but they have to be trained (like every employee) to be technically competent at their job.
 That's where management and project management training comes into play.

 You may be a manager (or want to be one) because you're a natural leader; however, great leaders often push themselves to develop enough management skills to get to where they want to go.
 If you're a natural leader (or even if you aren't), you can learn the management theory to underpin your career; otherwise, even great visionaries may not be able to move up the business.
 Understanding what good management looks like and understanding how to plan and manage a team are vital yet trainable skills.

 At MOL, we understand the importance of training.
-We offer two specific programmes that help make your managers and leaders better at what they do.
+We offer two CMI management courses that help make your managers and leaders better at what they do.

 Get in touch with us today to find out more or read our latest news and case studies.